laminas-api-tools/api-tools-content-validation/README.md

-ZF Content Validation
+Laminas Content Validation
 =====================

-Module for automating validation of incoming input within a Zend Framework 2 application.
+Module for automating validation of incoming input within a Laminas application.

 Allows the following: